-Screening for the right tenant by conducting a thorough rent background check is an essential part of property management.
-After all, you want responsible tenants who will live peacefully in your unit without damaging anything and pay rent on time.
-Unfortunately, finding tenants who will do both of those things consistently can be difficult.
+Screening for the right resident by conducting a thorough rent background check is an essential part of property management.
+After all, you want responsible residents who will live peacefully in your unit without damaging anything and pay rent on time.
+Unfortunately, finding residents who will do both of those things consistently can be difficult.

-Learning how to get to the truth and thoroughly vet a potential tenant is crucial.
-Here are a few things tenants try to hide from background checks.
+Learning how to get to the truth and thoroughly vet a potential resident is crucial.
+Here are a few things residents try to hide from background checks.

 Finding quality renters for your property is not always easy and becomes more complicated when applicants try to hide things on their background checks.
 Here are a few of the more common things applicants might try to hide from you: